georgeerol/ItemCatalog/README.md

 # Item Catalog

-This project provides a list of items within a variety of categories as well as providing a user registration and authentication system.
+This REST project provides a list of items within a variety of categories as well as providing a user registration and authentication system.
 Registered user have the ability to post edit and delete their own items.

+Framework used in this project are:
+* Bootstrap
+* Flask
+* SQLAChemy
+* OAuth with Facebook and Goolge Login

 ## Prerequisite